Brixel/MusicRestService/README.md

 ```

 Next we will build a simple http server that serves the hello world message when a user enters a URL.
 Therefore we
-need a package that can be downloaded with the<b>"go get"</b>command.
+need a package that can be downloaded with the **"go get"** command.

 ```bash
 $ go get github.com/julienschmidt/httprouter